-Whether you’re in search of your significant other or just wanting to grab a coffee with a local, dating apps have paved the way for interpersonal connection.
+Whether you’re in search of your significant other, fancy some online speed dating, or just want to grab a coffee with a local, dating apps have paved the way for interpersonal connection.
 While there are a ton of different apps available, they each offer unique and exclusive features.
-So which service will you choose to help you find the one?
-We’ve gathered and broken down the best apps available for Android and iOS so you can get back to the dating life.
+So, which service will you choose to help you find the one?
+We’ve gathered and broken down the best Android apps and iPhone apps so you can get back to the dating life.
+You can also check out the best dating apps for dating during coronavirus to help you find “the one” during lockdown.

 Some other websites may be older, but Tinder is undoubtedly the most famous dating app out there.
-As such, it’s an obvious choice to come first on our list of the best dating apps.
+As such, it’s an obvious choice for our list of the best dating apps.
 As successful as it is at forming long-distance relationships and successful marriages, Tinder has long been accused of changing dating into some form of hookup game.
-But it’s the king of the dating hill for a reason, and the first port of call for many daters.
+But it’s the king of the dating hill for a reason and the first port of call for many daters.

 Thankfully, the Tinder app no longer requires you to have a Facebook account, but you do have to be older than 18 to sign up.
-Once enabled, you set up a concise profile that consists of a 500-character bio and up to six images (we suggest always including a photo or your best selfie).
-You can also link Tinder to your Instagram account, and include info about your employer and/or school.
+You’ll set up a concise profile that consists of a 500-character bio and up to six images (we suggest always including a photo or your best selfie).
+You can also link Tinder to your Instagram account and include info about your employer and/or school.
 Discovery settings allow you to set preferences for who can find your profile, from distance and proximity to age range.
-But once that’s over, this is where the real fun begins.
+But once that’s over, the real fun begins.

-Tinder’s interface is svelte, and shows you only a photo, name, and age of each prospect.
-You can tap on the photo to see additional information of the person, as well as Facebook friends you share (if you’re logged in through your Facebook account).
+Tinder’s interface is svelte and shows you only a photo, name, and age of each prospect.
+You can tap on the photo to see additional information about the person, as well as Facebook friends you share (if you’re logged in through your Facebook account).
 You can then swipe right (to like them), left (to pass), or up if you want to use one of your precious “super likes” to show them you really, really like them.
 If you and another person have both swiped right on one another, a screen will appear showing you’ve matched and inviting you to send them a message.
-The free option comes with limited swipes, and you’ll have to sign up to Tinder Plus or Tinder Gold to get features like unlimited swipes.
+There’s also a recently added video chat option — but it’s only currently available if you live in Virginia, Illinois, Georgia, or Colorado.
+Free membership comes with limited swipes, and you’ll have to sign up to Tinder Plus or Tinder Gold to get features like unlimited swipes.

 Matching works similarly to other dating apps.
 You can match with individuals from your Match screen and tap the checkmark for anyone you’re interested in meeting.
 Or, if you’re the more adventurous type, you can tap the Blind Date option to be matched with someone completely different.
 You’ll play a game with your blind date and only have your identities revealed at the end of that first game.
 While you may find that a little scary, the chance to reach outside of your usual physical type may reap dividends, as you could end up connecting with someone you might usually not have.

 The free version gets you a limited version of the app, so you’ll need to subscribe for additional features like unlimited likes, seeing who’s liked you, changing any mistaken selections you’ve made, and stripping out ads.
-A monthly subscription is expensive at $15, but you can buy a year for $96 to save a little extra cash — though, as always with dating apps, paying upfront can be a little risky, as you’re essentially paying with the hope of not needing it eventually.
+A monthly subscription is expensive at $15, but you can buy six months for $80 or a year for $125 to save a little extra cash — though, as always with dating apps, paying upfront can be a little risky, as you’re essentially paying with the hope of not needing it eventually.

 The big advantage of using Facebook as your dating platform is that it already knows an awful lot about you, and while that’s a bit creepy, that data is used to refine your dating choices, making it a boon in this particular case.
 Facebook can also skim your regular profile for details that it thinks might appeal to potential suitors — though you can remove anything you’re not happy with sharing.

-Facebook Dating isn’t available everywhere yet, but it is available on partial rollout in the U.S. and a variety of South American countries.
+Facebook Dating isn’t available everywhere yet, but it is available in the U.S. and a variety of South American countries.
+Its rollout in the U.K. and EU countries has been delayed due to privacy concerns.
 If you’re in the U.S. and are finding you can’t sign up to Facebook Dating, just check back at a later date, and try one of the other apps on this list in the meantime.

 If you’re gay, bi, trans, or queer, then there’s no better place to find love than Grindr.
-It’s the largest LGBTQ+ social media and dating site out there, and it’s a must-download if you’re looking for that special someone — or just a little fun.
-Sign-up is easy — you can either choose to enter your details in the old-fashioned way by filling in the form, or you can quickly sign up with your Facebook account.
-Once you’re signed up, you’ll want to set a profile picture, a display name, and make it clear whether you’re looking for love, a hookup, or just friends.
+It’s the largest LGBTQ dating app and dating site out there, and it’s a must-download if you’re looking for that special someone — or just a little fun.
+Signing up is easy — you can either choose to enter your details in the old-fashioned way by filling in the form, or you can quickly sign up with your Facebook account.
+Once you’re signed up, you’ll want to set a profile picture and a display name, and make it clear whether you’re looking for love, a hookup, or just friends.

 Using the service is free, but there are limits.
-Free users only get to see 100 profiles in their area and are limited in other parts of the app too.
+Free users only get to see 100 profiles in their area and are limited in other parts of the app, too.
 If you want to lift those limits, then there are two subscriptions you can take out.
-The first, Grindr XTRA, allows you to see up to 600 profiles in your area, lets you view only people who are online now, removes ads, and adds other upgrades for $20 a month.
-But if you want the best possible experience, then there’s Grindr Unlimited, which has no limit on the number of people you can see, lets you see who’s viewed your profile, and allows for browsing in Incognito mode.
-That will set you back $25 a month though, so it’s quite the investment.
+The first, Grindr XTRA, allows you to see up to 600 profiles in your area, view people who are online now, remove ads, and add other upgrades for $20 a month.
+But if you want the best possible experience, then there’s Grindr Unlimited, which has no limit on the number of people you can see, lets you see who’s viewed your profile, and allows for browsing in Incognito mode, as well as allowing you to undo sent messages and photos.
+Unlimited’s newest features include expiring photo mode, where your sent images expire after one 10-second view, and chat translate, allowing you to communicate with other users who don’t speak your language.
+Unlimited will set you back $25 a month, though, so it’s quite the investment.

 Once a match has been found, you can chat with them through the app.
 If you’re a more private individual, you probably don’t see the attraction here.
 But if you’ve ever sent over screenshots of a potential match to your friends for approval and discussion, then this app is an absolute must-download.

-If music be the food of love, then it’s likely to break your heart if a potential life partner can’t stand your favorite tunes.
+If music is the food of love, then it’s likely to break your heart if a potential life partner can’t stand your favorite tunes.
 Tastebuds’ dating app gives you a chance to avoid that, with dating and social pairing matched primarily on musical love.
-Simply sign up, add the music you like, and you’ll be matched up with nearby people who share a similar taste in tunes.
-If your taste is constantly evolving, you can add your Spotify profile too, so your profile is kept immaculately up-to-date.
-There’s a website version too.
+Simply sign up, add the music you like, and get matched up with nearby people who share a similar taste in tunes.
+If your taste is constantly evolving, you can add your Spotify profile, too, so your profile is kept impeccably up to date.
+There’s a website version, too.

 Coffee Meets Bagel